 If applicable, for modifications, repairs, or replacements consisting of welding on pressure boundary risk-significant systems, review one or more welds to assure that the welding activities and any applicable NDE were performed in accordance with ASME Code requirements or an NRC-approved alternative.

+When peening is performed on the reactor vessel head in PWRs or dissimilar butt welds in BWRs and PWRs, inspectors should verify that the technique is qualified in accordance with MRP-335, “Materials Reliability Program: Topical Report for Primary Water Stress Corrosion Cracking Mitigation by Surface Stress Improvement,” Revision 3-A, and that the process meets the performance criteria and identifies the essential variables that must be maintained in order for the process to be effective in accordance with MRP-335, Revision 3-A. This ensures that the relaxation of examination requirements for the reactor vessel upper head and dissimilar butt welds is appropriate.

+When the mechanical stress improvement process (MSIP) is performed, for PWR plants utilizing ASME Code Case N-770 inspection credit, inspectors should verify that the requirements of N-770, table 1, have been met.
+Specific requirements for when stress improvement techniques are used are provided in the notes, associated with the item numbers in N-770, table 1, related to welds (cracked or uncracked) mitigated with stress improvement.

+When the licensee is performing bottom mounted instrumentation (BMI) nozzle visual examinations, inspectors may review the examination procedure and either observe portions of this examination (preferred method) or review the post examination records.
+Evaluate any anomalies (masking boric acid, corrosion deposits) identified and how the licensee accepted the condition.

+Consider:

-Review the licensee’s risk-informed ISI program to evaluate whether the licensee is appropriately applying the methodology (e.g. ASME Code Case N-716) in whichever program they are using.
-Priority opportunities include review of: new welds created as a result of mods/changes to SSC to ensure these are appropriately incorporated into risk based weld populations; ISI boundary drawings to ensure risk based program does not have scoping errors program records that demonstrate examinations for a particular risk category were actually completed within the prior Code Interval; NDE reports with rejectable indications to confirm licensee performed expanded examinations (e.g. IWx-2430 Additional Examinations) and scheduled follow-up examinations (e.g. IWx-2420 Successive Inspections).
+Review the licensee’s risk-informed ISI program to evaluate whether the licensee is appropriately applying the methodology (e.g., ASME Code Case N-716) in whichever program they are using.
+Priority opportunities include review of: new welds created as a result of mods/changes to SSC to ensure these are appropriately incorporated into risk based weld populations; ISI boundary drawings to ensure risk based program does not have scoping errors; program records that demonstrate examinations for a particular risk category were actually completed within the prior Code Interval; NDE reports with rejectable indications to confirm licensee performed expanded examinations (e.g., IWx-2430 Additional Examinations) and scheduled follow-up examinations (e.g., IWx-2420 Successive Inspections).

 When the rules of 10CFR 50.69 have been applied, verify that the reduction in the inspection sample population within the ISI program remains acceptable.
 Verify that ISI boundary drawings reflect the changes prompted by site application of the 10 CFR 50.69 rules.
-Specifically, whether the licensee identified welds removed from ISI program and re-calculated/assigned new welds to offset removal of welds in systems that no longer require NDE under 10 CFR 50.69.Additional Specific Guidance
+Specifically, whether the licensee identified welds removed from ISI program and re-calculated/assigned new welds to offset removal of welds in systems that no longer require NDE under 10 CFR 50.69.

+Note 3 of table 1 of ASME Code Case N-716-X allows for limited coverage of welds to be credited in a licensee’s RI-ISI program.
+Inspectors should review a sample of licensee documented bases for Note 3 limited examinations.
+The preferred sample would be new welds to be examined followed by the most limited coverage welds.

+Additional Specific Guidance

 Inspections performed using IP 71003, “Post-Approval Site Inspection for License Renewal,” may be credited under this IP.